Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Introduction

 We provide an oracle inequality for the conservative Lasso estimator and use the method of desparsification introduced in \cite{van2014}.
-This approach has the advantage that the zero and non-zero coefficients do not have to be well-separated (no $\beta_{\min}$-condition is imposed).
+This approach has the advantage that the zero and non-zero coefficients do not have to be well-separated (no $\beta_{\min}$-condition is imposed) in order to conduct valid inference.
 We only assume the existence of $r$ moments as opposed to the classical sub-gaussianity assumption.
-The oracle inequalities rely on the use of the Marcinkiewicz-Zygmund inequality which we argue deliver slightly more precise estimates than Nemirovski's inequality.
+The oracle inequalities rely on the use of the Marcinkiewicz-Zygmund inequality which we argue delivers slightly more precise estimates than Nemirovski's inequality.